National Science Foundation

 Grant in 2021

-RalphVR Inc. is a video game company based in Lexington, Kentucky, founded in 2015 by Ralph and Richard Hoagland.
-The company specializes in virtual reality games, with its flagship product, Daydream Blue, designed for platforms such as Samsung Gear VR, Oculus Rift, and Google Daydream.
-Daydream Blue immerses players in a vibrant virtual world where they can explore, engage in mini-games, craft items, and unlock additional content through extended gameplay.
-The game is characterized by its distinctive low-poly art style, intuitive controls, and an engaging soundscape, providing an immersive gaming experience.
-RalphVR is currently developing a new game, which is set to be announced soon.
+RalphVR Inc. is a video game company founded in 2015 and based in Lexington, Kentucky.
+The company specializes in virtual reality games, with its flagship product, Daydream Blue, designed for platforms such as the Samsung Gear VR, Oculus Rift, and Google Daydream.
+Daydream Blue offers an immersive experience where players can explore a vibrant virtual world, engage in mini-games, craft items, and unlock additional content as they progress.
+The game is characterized by its appealing low-poly art style, user-friendly controls, and distinctive soundscape, creating an engaging gameplay experience.
+RalphVR is currently developing a new game, which will be announced in the near future.

 EcoSystemOne